 Tags are not necessarily unique in an HDF file; there may be more than one data element of a given type.
-Therefore, each tag is associated with a unique reference number in the data descriptor.
+Therefore, the data descriptor includes a unique reference number.

-Reference numbers are not necessarily assigned consecutively, so you cannot assume that the actual value of a reference number has any meaning beyond providing a way of distinguishing among elements with the same tag.
+Reference numbers are not necessarily assigned consecutively, so you cannot assume that the actual value of a reference number has any meaning beyond providing a means of distinguishing among elements with the same tag.
 Furthermore, reference numbers are only unique for data elements with the same tag; two 8-bit raster images will never have the same reference number but an 8-bit raster image and a 24-bit raster image might.